-swift commander (swc) is a wrapper to various command line client tools for openstack swift cloud storage systems.
+swift commander (swc) is a wrapper for curl and python-swift to access openstack swift cloud storage systems.

 swift commander (swc) is a wrapper to various command line client tools for openstack swift cloud storage systems.
 The purpose of swc is 3 fold: